Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 Slice
 ~~~~~
 The slice filter extracts a 2d plane from a 3d data set.
-The plane is defined by a point (on the plane) and a normal vector (not required to be nomalized).
+The plane is defined by a point (on the plane) and a normal vector (not required to be normalized).

 .. code-block:: c++